adventuregamestudio/ags-manual-source/EnginePluginRun-timeAPI.md

 void PrintDebugConsole (const char *message);
 ```

-Prints `message` to the in-game debug console (which the user can pop up with the ~ key).
+This function used to prints `message` to the in-game debug console (which the user can pop up with the ~ key).
+But that console was poorly designed and removed in **AGS 3.6.1**.
+Instead this function prints directly to the engine log now.
+Prefer to use [IAGSEngine.Log](EnginePluginRun-timeAPI#iagsenginelog).

-The debug console is designed to help the user find problems by tracing through what's happening in the game - so do not pump messages out to this debug console too quickly or they will scroll past too fast for the user to read.
-Use the console to say one-off events like "Requested move character to X,Y" and so forth.

 _Added in version: 11_